oracle/node-oracledb/doc/api.md

   [node-oracledb installation instructions][2] and [Initializing Node-oracledb](#initnodeoracledb), particularly around how node-oracledb can locate Oracle Client libraries.

+- Choose a sensible value for the new *Pool* [`queueMax`](#propdbqueuemax) attribute, so that applications get the new error only under abnormal connection load.
+To allow all pooled connection requests to be queued (the previous behavior), set it to -1.

 - Take advantage of the new [`prefetchRows`](#propexecprefetchrows) attribute to re-tune SQL queries.